vladnomad/web-project--velvet-gourmet/README.md

 ### Optimization

-- Used [postcss-import](https://github.com/postcss/postcss-import) to split blocks of styles into separate files
 - JPG was used for photos, showing a better size-quality ratio than WEBP
 - Added srcset and sizes attributes to img, specifying the URL to use on different devices